 The amount of potential treatment options changes depending on what is causing the symptoms.
 Once a proper diagnosis is made, doctors can begin to formulate a plan for treatment that is unique to each patient.

 Alternative Therapies for Treating Neck Pain, Dizziness, and Headaches

-Regenerative medicine offers an option of pain management and injury treatment which is not often offered with conventional treatments.
-When faced with any chronic pain, it is important to consider all of the potential treatment options on the market that may offer a solution.
+Regenerative medicine offers pain management and injury treatment which is not often offered with conventional treatments.
+When faced with chronic pain, it is important to consider all available treatment options that may offer a solution.